-Telephone services can be a good way of getting information or support when you need it.
-Many are available out-of-hours and provide a confidential, judgement-free service.
+Helplines and listening services can be good ways of getting information or support when you need it.
+Many are available across different times of the day, and provide a confidential, judgement-free service.

-Talking to someone on the telephone can also be helpful if you are finding it difficult to open up to the people you know, or speak to someone face-to-face.
+Talking to someone on the telephone can also be helpful if you are finding it difficult to open up to people you know, or don't want to speak to someone face-to-face.

-See our page on telephone support for a detailed list of organisations you can contact.
+Or see our page on helplines and listening services for more information, including a list of organisations you can speak to.

 "I've saved the Samaritans number so I know there is always a place to talk."

 Peer support brings together people who've had similar experiences to support each other.
-You can share your thoughts and tips for coping with others who understand what you are going through.
-For more information, and to find peer support services near you, take a look at our pages on peer support or contact your local Mind.
+You may find it a helpful way to share your thoughts, feelings and tips for coping with others who understand what you are going through.

 References are available on request.
 If you would like to reproduce any of this information, see our page on permissions and licensing.